 The importance of bass

 Scientists agree on the importance of low frequencies to set the rhythm and make you want to dance.
-However, parties often take place in large open spaces, whether it is a large living room, a garage or a space rented for the occasion.
+However, parties often take place in large, open spaces, whether it is a large living room, a garage or a space rented for the occasion.
 Producing decibels and hammering out the beat effectively in these conditions means choosing a party speaker with large drivers and very generous amplification.
 Some manufacturers also boost their speakers with DSP systems to extend the bass response.
-This is the case with Sony speakers, which benefit from the Extra Bass mode.
+This is the case with Sony speakers, which benefit from the Mega Bass mode.

 Portable or wired party speaker?

 Portable speakers are practical, but you will need to recharge them after each use.
 In addition, the autonomy indicated by the manufacturers may drop during prolonged listening sessions at very high volume or when using lighting effects.
 Therefore, it may be best to opt for a wired party speaker if your biggest events last several days.
 These wired speakers are intended for use near an electrical outlet, whether indoors, on the terrace or in a patio.
-The reference models are the Sony MHC-V83D, Sony MHC-V13 and JBL PartyBox 710.
+The reference models are the Sony SRS-XV800, Sony MHC-V13 and JBL PartyBox 710.

 Bluetooth party speakers